 \section{Conclusions and Future Work}

-In this work, we introduce a deep RL approach to train a universal locomotion controller for quadrupeds which enables zero-shot transfer to diverse legged robotic platforms with varying physical and kinematic properties.
-By leveraging the working-memory meta-RL paradigm, our method offers a straight-forward solution to the challenge of robot-agnostic locomotion control, while achieving higher sample efficiency compared to current existing methods.

-In our simulation experiments, our method enabled generalization from a small number (32) of training robot morphologies.
-Furthermore, our hardware experiments demonstrate the capability of policies trained with our framework to achieve zero-shot transfer to three quadruped platforms, \emph{Unitree Go1}, \emph{Go2}, and \emph{Aliengo}, despite these platforms not being seen during training.

-The main limitation of our approach is its applicability primarily to robots sharing a morphological template with a 12 degrees of freedom.
-In the future, we aim to expand the applicability of our method to quadrupeds with different leg designs, such as the x-shaped designs or mechanically-coupled three-link leg designs.
-Moreover, we plan to explore more flexible policy architectures, to remove the constraint on the robot morphological template.
+In this work, we introduce a meta-RL approach to train a universal locomotion controller for quadrupeds, which enables zero-shot transfer to diverse legged robotic platforms with varying physical and kinematic properties.
+By employing working-memory meta-RL, our method offers a straight-forward solution to the challenge of robot-agnostic locomotion control, while achieving higher sample efficiency.
+In the simulation experiments, our method showed generalization from a small number (32) of training robot morphologies.
+Furthermore, our hardware experiments demonstrate that our universal policy achieves zero-shot transfer in real-world to three different quadruped platforms, despite them not being seen during training.
+The main limitation of our approach is its applicability primarily to robots sharing a morphological template with 12 degrees of freedom.
+In the future, more flexible policy architectures, such as GNN or transformers, can be explored to remove the constraint on the robot morphological template and control quadrupeds with different leg designs, such as the x-shaped leg or three-link leg designs.